mbarros64/kanarinho/README.md

 # Kanarinho
-Kanarinho is a powerful fluent DSL for validation and formatting Brazilian documents in Kotlin.
+Kanarinho is a powerful fluent DSL for validation and formatting Brazilian documents in Kotlin, inspirated by [Canarinho](https://github.com/concretesolutions/canarinho).